zhxinyu/cosan/tutorial/tutorial.md

 ```
 where the last column (as determined from the above discussion) is a categorical data.
 It contains a missing value at row 0 (index starting from 0) and col 2.
 For the rest of the tutorial, we use (row,col)=(0,2) to indicate entry position for simplicity.
 There are two positive/negative infinity at (1,2) and (2,2) respectively.

-An example code to read the csv file into a data container [CosanRawData](TBD):
+An example code to read the csv file into a data container `Cosan::CosanRawData`:

 ~~~~~~~~~~~~~~~{.cpp}
 #include <iostream>